The default file is found in the distribution configuration directory as permissionDefinitions.xml. This configuration can be replaced or extended.

 Permissions and permission groups are defined in a permission set, which is a sub-element of the permissions root element.
 A permission set is associated with a type or aspect and applies only to that type and sub-types, or aspect and sub-aspects.

 A permission has a name.
 By convention, the names of permissions start with an underscore character.
-They may be exposed in the administration pages of Alfresco Explorer and Alfresco Share but, usually, are not.
-A permission, in its definition, may be granted to any number of permission groups.
+A permission, in its definition, can be granted to any number of permission groups.
 This means that those permission groups will include the permission.
-The permission may require that the type or aspect specified on the permission set be present on the node.
+The permission might require that the type or aspect specified on the permission set be present on the node.
 If a permission is associated with an aspect and the requiresType property is set to true then if that aspect is not applied to a node, the permission does not apply to that node either.
 If an aspect-related permission definition has the requiresType property set to false, the permission applies to any node, even if the aspect has not been applied to the node.

 <permission name="_DeleteNode" expose="false" > <grantedToGroup permissionGroup="DeleteNode" /> <!-- Commented out parent permission check ... <requiredPermission on="parent" name="_ReadChildren" implies="false"/> <requiredPermission on="parent" name="_DeleteChildren" implies="false"/> <requiredPermission on="node" name="_DeleteChildren" implies="false"/> --> <!-- Recursive delete check on children --> <!-- <requiredPermission on="children" name="_DeleteNode" implies="false"/> --> </permission>